Department of Kinesiology

 Core Curriculum Requirements (42 semester credit hours)

-Students seeking the B.S. degree in Kinesiology with a concentration in Exercise Physiology must fulfill University Core Curriculum requirements in the same manner as other students.
+Students seeking the B.S. degree in Kinesiology with a concentration in Rehabilitation Science must fulfill University Core Curriculum requirements in the same manner as other students.
 The courses listed below satisfy both degree requirements and Core Curriculum requirements.
 If courses are taken to satisfy both degree requirements and Core Curriculum requirements, then students may need to take additional courses in order to meet the minimum number of semester credit hours required for this degree.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements above.